-Over the course of any application development, it is only natural for database requirements and criteria to evolve as time goes on, constantly adapting to users’ shifting needs and preferences.
+Over the course of of the life of any digital business, it is only natural for database requirements and criteria to evolve as time goes on, constantly adapting to users’ shifting needs and preferences.

 Whether developers would like to modify databases by adding a new table to a group of data, removing certain elements, or modifying constraints, the key to making secure changes in today’s digital environment is data migration.